Harduim/capstone/README.md

 - Start airflow running the script `./start.sh`
 - Stop airflow killing the processes `pkill -f airflow`

-DISCLAIMER: This setup is suited for production!
+DISCLAIMER: This setup NOT is suited for production!
 Check out the Airflow [documentation](https://airflow.apache.org/docs/apache-airflow/stable/best-practices.html) for best practices